Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: NCLD Model

-We can now define the main problems of this work. \begin{problem}[Expected first time of \acl{FK}] Given an access point $a_0$, a set $\B$ of neighbours with given position and coverage area, and a sequence of user reports, we want to characterise the expectation of the \emph{first time of \ac{FK}}, \ie
+We can now define the main problems of this work. \begin{problem}[Expected first time to \acl{FK}] Given an access point $a_0$, a set $\B$ of neighbours with given position and coverage area, and a sequence of user reports, we want to characterise the expectation of the \emph{first time to \ac{FK}}, \ie

 \end{problem}